ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

   * **usePlayerScale:** Will scale movement up and down based on the player transform's scale.
-  * **Use Gravity:** Will allow physics based falling when you letting go of objects above ground.
+  * **Use Gravity:** Will allow physics based falling when the user lets go of objects above ground.

 ### Class Events

   * `PlayerClimbStarted` - Emitted when player climbing has started.
   * `PlayerClimbEnded` - Emitted when player climbing has ended.

 #### Event Payload

   * `uint controllerIndex` - The index of the controller doing the interaction.
   * `GameObject target` - The GameObject of the interactable object that is being interacted with by the controller.

 ### Example

 `SteamVR_Unity_Toolkit/Examples/037_ClimbingFalling` shows how to set up a scene with player climbing.
 There are many different examples showing how the same system can be used in unique ways.